-Kristi Sidney is a post-doctoral reseacher at the Department of Public Health Sciences at the Karolinska Institutet in Stockholm.
-She recently completed her Ph.D in December 2015 - 'Nobody delivers at home now.'
+Post-doctoral reseacher at the Department of Public Health Sciences at the Karolinska Institutet in Stockholm.
+I recently completed my Ph.D in December 2015 - 'Nobody delivers at home now.'
 Who and why women participate in a conditional cash transfer program to promote institutional delivery in Madhya Pradesh, India.
-She has researched and published on maternal health, HIV and mobile technologies.
+I have researched and published on maternal health, HIV and mobile technologies.

 - Doctoral Degree in Medical Science (PhD), Department of Public Health Sciences, Karolinska Institutet, 2015